noahehall/theBookOfNoah/linux/cmdline.md

     - obtain the correct user account name to delete
       - be sure it exists on the system by checking `etc/passwd`
     - kill any processes currently running on the system that belongs to that acocunt
-    - determine all files on teh system belonging to the account
+    - determine all files on the system belonging to the account
+      - you need to archive / chown all files
+      - if you delete user A with ID X
+      - the next time a user is created with ID X will own all there files
+        - security issueeeeee!!!!
-    - remove the suer account
+    - remove the user account

 ### cmds
   - useradd easy way to create a new user account and setup a users home directory strcture all at once